catamphetamine/react-pages/README.md

 Now go to `localhost:8080`.
 It should respond with a fully working website.

-The application (`index.html`, `bundle.js`) can now be deployed as-is in a cloud (e.g. on Amazon S3) and served statically for a very low price.
+The application (`index.html`, `bundle.js`, a CSS stylesheet and images) can now be deployed as-is in a cloud (e.g. on Amazon S3) and served statically for a very low price.
 The API can be hosted "serverlessly" in a cloud (e.g. Amazon Lambda) which is also considered cheap.
 No running Node.js server is required.
-Yes, it's not a Server-Side Rendered approach because a user is given a blank page first, then `bundle.js` script is loaded by the web browser, then this script is executed and it fetches the data for the page from the API, and only then the page is rendered (in the browser).
+Yes, it's not a Server-Side Rendered approach because a user is given a blank page first, then `bundle.js` script is loaded by the web browser, then `bundle.js` script is executed fetching some data from the API via an HTTP request, and only when that HTTP request comes back — only then the page is rendered (in the browser).
 Google won't index such websites, but if searchability is not a requirement (at all or yet) then that would be the way to go (e.g. startup "MVP"s or "internal applications").
 Server-Side Rendering can be easily added to such setup should the need arise.

 ## Server Side Rendering